rritaz/starter-academic/content/research-in-progress/_index.md

 #### Working Papers

- - Small meta-analysis with the standardized mean difference effect size. **Zejnullahi, R.** and Hedges, L.V. *Working paper*.
+ - Small meta-analysis with the standardized mean difference effect size. **Zejnullahi, R.** and Hedges, L.V.

+#### Papers in preparation

- - Meta-analysis of clinical trials based on binary data and a small number of studies. **Zejnullahi, R.** and Hedges, L.V. *In preparation*.
+ - Meta-analysis of clinical trials based on binary data and a small number of studies. **Zejnullahi, R.** and Hedges, L.V.

- - Considerations in heterogeneity variance estimation in small meta-analysis. *In preparation*.
+ - Considerations in heterogeneity variance estimation in small meta-analysis.

 #### Research in Progress